 This mirrors our Karijini National Park itinerary from our trip in 2021.

-Choosing to spend the first night in Tom Price reduced our driving time (coming from Exmouth) and allowed us to fuel up and stock up on groceries for the coming days.
+Choosing to spend the first night in Tom Price reduced our driving time (coming from Exmouth) and allowed us to get fuel and stock up on groceries for the coming days.

 Day 0: Prepare for your visit at Tom Price

-Arriving into Tom Price that afternoon, use the opportunity to visit the Visitors Centres and grab a park map.
+Arriving at Tom Price that afternoon, use the opportunity to visit the Visitor’s Centres and grab a park map.
 Fill up on fuel and grab groceries at the Coles in town.

 Day 1: Hamersley Gorge, Joffre Gorge and Knox Gorge

-Wake up early to beat the crowds and head to Hamersley Gorge.
-After spending a few hours here, drive into the Park to either Karijini Eco Retreat or Dales Campground.
+Wake up early to beat the crowds and head to Hamersley Gorge and the Spa Pool.
+After spending a few hours here, drive into the Park to stay at Karijini Eco Retreat or Dales Campground.

 You should be able to fit in one or two gorges in the afternoon.
-We visited Joffre Gorge and Knox Gorge as they are located close to one another, and to the Eco Retreat where we were staying.
-Late afternoon is a great time to visit Knox Gorge due to the light down in the gorge.
+We visited Joffre Gorge and Knox Gorge as they are located close to one another, and were close to the Eco Retreat where we were staying.

 If you are staying at Eco Retreat, enjoy sunset drinks at Joffre Lookout and walk back to camp